|Photo by LAUREN GRAY on Unsplash|

 Therefore as time permits, I will reassess the many, many READ books stacked on my bookshelves.
 (The unread TBR pile is another story all together!)

-The aim of Shelf Life is to let go those books that I have loved, but know I will never read again and give them a proper send off.
+The aim of Shelf Life is to let go those books that I know I will never read again and to give them a proper send off.

 My assessment criteria includes:

 - Honestly, will I ever reread this book?

 - How and why did this book come to be on my bookshelf anyway?